dave/jennifer/README.md

 ```

 ### List
-`List` renders a comma seperated list with no open or closing tokens.
+`List` renders a comma separated list with no open or closing tokens.
 Use for
 multiple return functions:

 ```go